 - Christian, A., Selamet, A., Miazgowicz, K., and Tallio, K., “Flow Losses at Circular T-junctions Representative of Intake Plenum and Primary Runner Interface,” SAE Technical Paper 2004-01-1414, 2004.

 - Paul J. Effect of Interface Geometry on Dividing and Combining Flow Losses in Right-Angled Tee Junctions.
 MS Thesis.
 The Ohio State University.
 2005.
 158 pp.

-Of course, this is only the top of the iceberg!
-Minor losses for non-circular pipes, for compressible flow and multiphase flow are another huge topics.
+Of course, this is only the tip of the iceberg!
+Minor losses for non-circular pipes, for compressible flow and multiphase flow, are other huge topics.
 And there are still lots of holes in our knowledge… But more about this and other topics in future articles!

 So please join us in our journey for dark and secret places and hidden treasures of piping hydraulics!

 About the Author: Leonid Korelstein (LinkedIn) – VP on R&D of PSRE Co (LinkedIn), and one of the leaders of PASS Suite (LinkedIn, Facebook) team.
 He is also the Product Manager of PASS/HYDROSYSTEM (LinkedIn group), PASS/RELIEF and PASS/INSULATION software.
-Leonid has PhD in Mechanics and Mathematics, and is Associate Professor (for Chemical Plant design and simulation software) in Mendeleev Chemical University, member of AIChE, active participant of DIERS, EDUG and TUFFP research communities, co-author of AIChE CCPS GPREH book and Russian GOST 12.2.085-2017 standard for pressure relieve systems sizing.
-He is also active member of ASSESS Initiative.
+Leonid has Ph.D. in Mechanics and Mathematics and is Associate Professor (for Chemical Plant design and simulation software) in Mendeleev Chemical University, member of AIChE, active participant of DIERS, EDUG, and TUFFP research communities, co-author of AIChE CCPS GPREH book and Russian GOST 12.2.085-2017 standard for pressure relieve systems sizing.
+He is also an active member of the ASSESS Initiative.